matuzo/matuzoat/blog/my-accessibility-journey-what-i’ve-learned-so-far.md

   Last year I gave a talk about CSS and accessibility at the stahlstadt.js meetup in Linz, Austria.
 Afterward, an attendee asked why I was interested in
   accessibility: Did I or someone in my life have a disability?

+  I’m used to answering this question—to which the answer is no—because I get it all the time.
+A lot of people seem to assume that a personal connection is the only reason someone would care about accessibility.
 tags:
   - css
   - a11y